Kavyavemuri25/servicenow-mcp/README.md

 7. **approve_change** - Approve a change request
 8. **reject_change** - Reject a change request

+**Important Note on Change Request Identifiers:**
+The change management tools now support both ServiceNow identifier formats:
+- **Display Number**: Human-readable format like `CHG0030001` (recommended for user input)
+- **Sys ID**: 32-character hexadecimal identifier like `a4fb2cae47a7261065fda464116d43c2`

+All change management functions automatically detect the format and use the appropriate ServiceNow API endpoint.

+**Schema Differences:**
+- **Create**: Basic fields for initial change request creation (short_description, type, description, risk, impact, category, etc.)
+- **Update**: All fields including planning details (risk_impact_analysis, comments, work_notes, justification, implementation_plan, backout_plan, test_plan) for comprehensive updates

+**Note on Timeouts:** Some ServiceNow operations (especially updates) may take time to process due to workflows and business rules.
+The tools now use optimized timeouts (30 seconds) and include verification steps to ensure updates are successful.
+You can use either format when calling these tools.

 #### Agile Management Tools

 ##### Story Management